JaffaKetchup/flutter_map_tile_caching/README.md

 Because of the many parts to this package and the small number of maintainers (only me), there is no 'full documentation' for everything in this README or in any wiki.

 Documentation has been written into the source code: you can see every public API element (and some 'private' ones) in the [auto generated docs (dartdoc)](https://pub.dev/documentation/flutter_map_tile_caching/latest/flutter_map_tile_caching/flutter_map_tile_caching-library.html).
 This contains all of the information for each element and suggested uses for your application.
-Content visible there is also visible whilst writing code (in most editors), so you should rarely need to leave the comfort of your editor.
+Content visible there is also visible whilst writing code (in most editors/IDEs), so you should rarely need to leave the comfort of your editor.
 This results in creativity, as it's easy to progressively browse through the API to find new functionality.

 Some documentation can be seen for some 'private'/internal elements, marked with `@internal`.
 Whilst it is possible to use these in your code, you should never need to.
-Using one will cause a warning to appear.
+Using one will cause a warning to appear in your IDE.

 Having said all of that, below is a brief overview of the top-level elements to get you started: